The Carlson Law Firm’s John Fabry has joined Brent Coon & Associates in representing affected…

 Human trafficking is the fastest-growing criminal activity in the world.
 The term refers to a bevy of acts that includes both forced labor and sexual exploitation.
 Many people think of the movie “Taken” when they think of young girls being sex trafficked.
 More than 100,000 children a year are forced into sex trade, but this isn’t because of a massive kidnapping organization.
 Instead, it is because pimps now have easy access to children through the internet and cell phones.
 One of the ways traffickers target girls and young women is through romantic relationships, both online and in person.
 These types of traffickers are often referred to as Romeo Pimps.

 What is a Romeo Pimp?

-A Romeo Pimp, or Loverboy, is the type of human trafficker who tries to get young girls, teens or women to fall in love with them.
+A Romeo Pimp, or Loverboy, is the type of human trafficker who tries to get young children, teens or young adults to fall in love with them.
 Romeo pimps will treat their victims as girlfriends upfront often showering them with gifts such as jewelry or clothing.
 This relationship and the victim’s trust will eventually be used to the pimps advantage.
 The Romeo pimp will use his influence to exploit his victim by forcing her into the sex industry.